 recent study shows the real effect of divorce to the children of the separating parents

-Recent survey (by parenting website Netmums, polled about 1,000 divorced parents and 100 children aged eight to 18 from broken homes)shows that around three quarters of divorced parents are inclined to believe that their children were able to cope up well with their separation.
+A survey (by parenting website Netmums, polled about 1,000 divorced parents and 100 children aged eight to 18 from broken homes)shows that around three-quarters of divorced parents are inclined to believe that their children were able to cope up well with their separation.

-However the poll divulges that many children turn to drinking and drugs in order to manage the breakdown of their family.
-Some children develop deep emotional stress and suicidal tendencies as their coping up mechanism to the divorce.
+However, the poll divulges that many children turn to drinking and drugs in order to manage the breakdown of their family.
+Some children develop deep emotional stress and suicidal tendencies as their coping up a mechanism to the divorce.

 Divorce in Australia is governed by the Family Law Act 1975.
 The law on divorce revolves around the no-fault divorce principle in which the court will no longer hear and consider the reasons on why the couple decided to separate.
 The sole ground for divorce under the Family Law Act is the establishment of the fact that the Marriage has broken down irretrievably.
 The marriage must be irreconcilable and that the parents are unlikely to get together again.
 Applicants in a Divorce case must show that the couple have been separated for at least 12 months and 1 day to show the Court that indeed the marriage has broken down irretrievably.